Understanding VPS

 While VDS offers more control and reliability, it's typically more expensive.
 VPS is more affordable, making it a good choice for smaller websites or moderate workloads that can tolerate occasional performance fluctuations.

-Virtual Private Server hosting is a web hosting service that provides a dedicated virtual environment on a physical server.
+Virtual private server hosting is a web hosting service that provides a dedicated virtual environment on a physical server.
 This environment is isolated from other users, giving you more control and resources than shared hosting.

 Types of VPS Hosting